Frequently Asked Questions About Chiropractic Care

-There is archaeological evidence that ancient cultures have been using manipulative therapy for treating pain for over 5000 years!
+There is historical evidence that ancient cultures have been treating pain using manipulative therapy for over 5000 years!
 These practices eventually evolved into the art of “bone-setting” which became widely used in Europe for many centuries -- and by the late 19th century even the Queen of England had her own 'bone-setter'.

 History was made however, in 1896, when a medical doctor by the name of Daniel David Palmer performed a bone-setting treatment and surprisingly restored the hearing of a patient who had been deaf for 17 years!
 The news of Dr. Palmer’s cure spread far and wide, and large numbers of people began coming to him not only with back pain but with many kinds of internal illnesses such as asthma, stomach ulcers, menstrual cramps, etc., and he was found to have success with many conditions which had been resistant to other available medical cures.
 Because of his medical background, he was the first person to combine his knowledge of the nervous system with bone-setting into the art of “chiropractic” medicine—the “practice” (praktikos) of medicine done by “hand” (chiro).
 He realized that treating the spine was the avenue to opening the blocks in the nervous system to potentially cure disease!
 Soon his success became so widespread that other medical doctors and aspiring healers pressed him to learn his methods, and within 1 year (in 1897) he founded the first chiropractic college, whereafter soon many other colleges were founded throughout the United States.